Quazonish/RobloHck/README.md

 4. From workspace it gets camera
 5. From camera it gets humanoid
 6. Now it has addresses for speed, jump power, FOV, etc for writing
+# Why ESP doesnt work properly?
+One of the known problem for me is scaled display.
+For proper ESP, <mark>set your display scaling at 100%</mark>
 # Preview:
 ![Preview of this roblox external](preview.png)
 # Driver credits: